HKUST-Aerial-Robotics/A-LOAM/README.md

 # LOAM_NOTED
 Here you can see the loam code noted in Chinese.
-I believe you will never see more detailed notes than I do!
+I'm sure you've never seen more detailed loam code notes than mine!